 What makes it even creepier is that the monotonous "Bored now" is the exact line used by an alternate version of Willow wherein she was an evil badass vampire chick.
 Dark Willow was basically her vampire double sans the vampire.

-Subverted in Dexter: Half the fun of most dialogues the title character takes part in resides in the way Michael C. Hall delivers his lines, in an emotionless creepy monotone that should trigger the "serial killer alarm" in the minds of even the most oblivious of the other characters.
+Subverted.
+Half the fun of most dialogues the title character takes part in resides in the way Michael C. Hall delivers his lines, in an emotionless creepy monotone that should trigger the "serial killer alarm" in the minds of even the most oblivious of the other characters.
 Except, of course, it never does.
+"Why, in a building full of cops - all supposedly with a keen insight into the human soul - is Doakes the only one that gets the creeps from me?"

 Inverted when he snaps and kills the used car salesman for insulting Rita.
 Cue scared "he's freaking crazy!" reaction.

-Eugene Victor Tooms, from The X-Files, bare-ly has an-y in-flec-tion at all and talks real-ly slow-ly.
+Eugene Victor Tooms bare-ly has an-y in-to-na-tion at all and talks real-ly slow-ly.
 It's ser-i-ous-ly freak-y.

-So does Donnie Phaster, arguably the show's creepiest villain.
+Donnie Phaster, one the show's creepiest villain.
 Go watch "Irresistible" at 2 AM if you have any doubts.
+His voice is calm and super creepy.

 In the Firefly episode "Objects in Space", River announces to the bounty hunter Jubal Early that she has "melted away" into the ship Serenity, becoming part of it, in a Creepy Monotone.
 It becomes even more chilling when she alters her tone just a tiny bit for the line